 Provided all legal requirements are met, almost anyone can set up a private limited company in the UK, irrespective of where they reside.
 The growth and accessibility of online company formation services has made it increasingly easy to incorporate from anywhere in the world.
 If you have a computer, an Internet connection and a credit card, you’re good to go.

 Application forms can be completed online within a few minutes, submitted electronically to Companies House and approved in less than 3-6 working hours.
 Registration documents are emailed to you in digital (PDF) format and your new company is then ready to trade.
 There is absolutely no need to be in the UK, nor do you have to sign anything in person or send documents by post.

 We provide online company formation services for UK residents and non-UK residents.
 We also have a London Registered Office Service that is ideal for companies in England and Wales.
-All official government mail and notices delivered to the registered office can be forwarded to any address in the UK or overseas.
+All official government mail and notices delivered to the registered office will be forwarded by scan and email, within one working day, free of charge.
 The purpose of a registered office is simply to provide UK government agencies, such as Companies House and HMRC, with an official contact address, as well as to store the company’s registers for public inspection.
 This address is displayed on public record at Companies House.

 The difference between a company limited by shares and a company limited by guarantee

 Companies limited by shares are owned privately by shareholders, whilst companies limited by guarantee are owned by guarantors.
 Both ‘shareholders’ and ‘guarantors’ are referred to as Members, whose companies are managed by appointed individuals known as ‘directors’.